Islandora-Collaboration-Group/icg_csv_import/README.md

 #### MODS Element Attributes

 You may add XML attributes to the values if those attributes are allowed in the MODS schema.
-Add the attribute after the falue in this way:
+Add the attribute after the value in this way:

 If you declare an attribute in the column header, that attribute applies to all values in the column and you don't have to declare it in each cell value.